Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 public static async Task<IActionResult> GetTrips([HttpTrigger(AuthorizationLevel.Anonymous, "get", Route = "trips")] HttpRequest req,
     ILogger log)
 ```
 - Changed the `DocumentDB` client not to use `TCP Direct Mode`!
-It turned out it is not supported in `Linux` which caused `Upserts` aganst Cosmos to cause `Service Unavailable` error.
+It turned out it is not supported in `Linux` which caused `Upserts` against Cosmos to cause `Service Unavailable` error.
 There is an issue in `GitHub` on [this](https://github.com/Azure/azure-cosmosdb-dotnet/issues/194).

 ### Running Locally